 - capacity to detoxify chemical residues and heavy metals

-- contains an auxin-like growth stimulant capable of enhancing cell division and cell elongation
+- contains a growth stimulant capable of enhancing cell division and cell elongation

 - A powerful, natural chelating agent

 Beneficial Microrganisms - Microorganisms are already present in your soil but you can purchase products that contain microorganisms to give your soil a jump start.
 These products typically contain only the beneficial microorganisms and having a high population of the ‘good guys’ helps keep the unfavorable ones in check.

 Digging and tilling the soil are a major disruption to the microorganisms in the soil food web.
 Of course digging is part of gardening as daylilies need to be periodically divided and we all like adding new cultivars.
 Adding beneficial organisms either right before or after digging can ensure that you have an abundance ready to quickly reestablish themselves as the soil settles.

 Check with your local specialty nursery or look online.
 Examples of products:

 - Many MicroLife brand products contain beneficial microrganisms

 - EM-1® Microbial Inoculant

 - BioOrganics MycoMinerals Ultimate Organic Soil Amendment